 Central posting locations serve as the hub for pesticide application information, and this central posting location is the only location on the farm that is required to contain the information outlined below.
 According to MDARD, central posting locations are areas where all farm employees can find any information related to pesticide applications.
 If a WPS-labeled pesticide has been applied, or if a restricted-entry interval (REI) has been in effect within the past 30 days, then the agricultural employer must display the required information (see below) at a central posting location whenever any agricultural worker is on the agricultural establishment.
 The location of the central posting is determined by the agricultural employer, but it should be placed in a location where employees congregate such as the workshop, office, break room, or an area where they check in for work.
-Agricultural workers must be informed where the designated central posting location is located and must be allowed unrestricted access to the posted information during employment hours.
+Agricultural workers must be informed where the designated central posting location during employment hours.